Instruction and Learning

 Selected video recordings of Tai Chi form review sessions led by Kim Kanzelberger are available for purchase.

-Private lessons with Kim Kanzelberger are available for advanced students at $80 per hour or $50 per half-hour.
+Private lessons with Kim Kanzelberger are available for advanced students at $100 per hour.
 Contact us

 Retreats, camps, and intensive workshops for advanced students are held at various times and locations throughout the year.
 Details